tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 When Napoleon was asked to explain why his works on celestial mechanics made no mention of god, he replied

 <blockquote>
-Your Highness, I have no need of this hypothesis
+Your Highness, I have no need of this hypothesis.
 </blockquote>

 <br>